LogLM: From Task-based to Instruction-based Automated Log Analysis: Experiment

 \paragraph{Evaluation Setting} This evaluation involves comparing LogLM with both template-level methods~\cite{liu2024interpretable} and session-level methods~\cite{du2017deeplog,meng2019loganomaly,zhang2019robust}, as discussed in Section~\ref{sec:anomaly_relatedwork}.
 Thus, the evaluation settings are split into template-level and session-level.
 For template-level, the test set is the split template-label pairs as discussed in Section~\ref{sec:method_anomaly}, containing around 90\% of the templates extracted by Liu~\emph{et al.}~\cite{liu2024interpretable} from the dataset of BGL and Spirit.
 For session-level, following the setting in LogPrompt, log sessions were built using fixed-window grouping with a length of 100 chronologically adjacent logs in BGL and Spirit.
 The first 4000 logs in each dataset are used for training baselines and the rest logs are for testing.
 To avoid data leakage, logs in the training set of LogLM were excluded from the session-level test set, leading to a final test set of 40521 and 7515 sessions for BGL and Spirit.

-The evaluation metric for both the template-level and session-level is the F1-score of anomaly, which comprehensively consider accurate recall of abnormal logs (sessions) from test cases and the precise prediction of anomaly in template-level (session-level).
+The evaluation metric for both the template-level and session-level is the F1-score of anomaly.
+F1-score in template-level (or session-level) considers accurate recall of abnormal logs (or sessions) from test cases and the precise prediction of anomaly in template-level (or session-level).
 Similar to Section~\ref{sec:logParsing_exp_setting}, $TP$ represents the successful identification of an anomaly (similarly for $TN$, $FP$, and $FN$) and the F1-score is calculated as the harmonic average of Recall and Precision.

 \paragraph{Result}

 The result is shown in Table~\ref{tab:anomaly_exp}.
 As is observed in the study of Liu~\emph{et al.}~\cite{liu2024interpretable}, detecting anomaly in online situations with limited number of training logs can be challenging for most methods, including even ChatGPT.
 Normally, without fitting on enough historical data, it is hard to precisely model the anomaly patterns in domain-specific logs.
 However, by training on diverse log tasks, LogLM possesses more knowledge in log analysis, thereby can model in-domain anomaly patterns more efficiently.
 As a result, LogLM-7B achieves a strong result in Table~\ref{tab:anomaly_exp} both for BGL and Spirit, while utilizing only 100+ in-domain logs in training.